PEA (beta-phenylethylamine) PEA is a naturally occurring brain chemical that has the potential to:

-Furthermore, emerging scientific research suggest that PEA protects delicate neural circuits by preventing over-excitation or under-stimulation of neural transmissions.
+Furthermore, emerging scientific research suggests that PEA protects delicate neural circuits by preventing over-excitation or under-stimulation of neural transmissions.
 PEA keeps the entire system in balance and neural activity operating more efficiently and safely within normal physiologic ranges to optimize mental and physical performance.
 The net effect of PEA’s multiple actions is to improve usable mental and physical energy, uplift mood, and abolish brain-fog.

 PEA is classified as an excitatory neurotransmitter replete with its own receptors and a chemical structure similar to amphetamines.
 It is these characteristics that are believed to be responsible for its amphetamine-like behavioral and physiological effects.
-Think of PEA as an immediate shot of "pleasure, energy, and emotional wellbeing," even during stressful times.
-The boost of energy-generating neurotransmitters (dopamine and noradrenalin) produces amphetamine-like stimulation and performance enhancement.
+Think of PEA as an immediate shot of “pleasure, energy, and emotional well-being,” even during stressful times.
+The boost of energy-generating neurotransmitters (dopamine and noradrenaline) produces amphetamine-like stimulation and performance enhancement.
 Indeed, PEA provides behavioral and physiological effects similar to those of amphetamine-based medications (Adderall, Ritalin, Vyvanse, Concerta).
 Unlike amphetamine and other stimulant drugs, however, PEA is endogenous to the brain.
 As such, supplementation with PEA does not lead to tolerance or dependency, and is virtually free of side effects.
-PEA, referred to by researchers as an "endogenous amphetamine" because it is produced by your brain, is associated with energy, wakefulness, alertness, and heightened senses.
+PEA, referred to by researchers as an “endogenous amphetamine” because it is produced by your brain, is associated with energy, wakefulness, alertness, and heightened senses.

 Furthermore, PEA self-regulates transmitter activity to prevent over-excitation or under-stimulation transmitter signal strength and activity.
 Thus, PEA acts as an homeostatic controller to maintain the neuronal activity of monoamine neurotransmitters within defined physiological limits.

 In multiple clinical trials, PEA has been shown to induce rapid and sustained relief of depression in ~ 60 percent of the patients after just two weeks.
-In one of these trials, even subjects who were previously resistant to a wide variet of treatments, including SSRI's and MAOI's, experienced benefit with PEA within a day or two.
+In one of these trials, even subjects who were previously resistant to a wide variety of treatments, including SSRI’s and MAOI’s, experienced benefit with PEA within a day or two.
 PEA improved a range of symptoms including: mood, energy, concentration, motivation, sleep, and sex drive.
 Side effects were minimal.

-PEA may be therapeutically useful in any disorder associated with an alteration in the functioning of its partner neurotransmitters - dopamine, norepinephrine, serotonin, and acetycholine.
+PEA may be therapeutically useful in any disorder associated with an alteration in the functioning of its partner neurotransmitters – dopamine, norepinephrine, serotonin, and acetylcholine.
 This makes PEA potentially beneficial across a large number of neurological dysfunctions and behavioral disorders without addressing the underlying pathology of the disease.
 Convincing evidence has been presented for using PEA in the treatment for a wide range of neurological dysfunctions and behavioral disorders, including: